spokenweb/spokenweb-metadata-scheme/docs/3-photograph.rst

 * Gilbert_21_Side2.png
 * Ultimatum_5-3_Side1.png

-.. [†] Collection name may be derived from the name of the fonds.
+.. [note] Not all collections will be coming from archives, so this syntax will not apply to all.Collection name may be derived from the name of the fonds.
 If the fonds is author fonds, then use the author’s last name (“Kiyooka”, “Gilbert”, etc.).
    If the fonds is an event series, use the name of the series (“Ultimatum”, “Véhicule”, etc.).
 Supply fonds and box numbers when available, and use any